Get ready to burn a hole in your gut and cry like a baby alongside our most fearless -- and slightly masochistic -- Korean foodie

 One thumb-sized slice of the donkatsu was enough to make me give up.

-The restaurant dares diners to eat the Dropdead Donkatsu within 20 minutes, but be warned: they won't serve the dish unless you bring a carton of milk with you.
+within 20 minutes, but be warned: they won't serve the dish unless you

 Only 70 some customers have gotten their faces on Onnuriye's donkatsu Wall of Fame since the challenge started in 2009.

-Social heat: Do not expect any conversation after a bite of this dish.
-Come alone, or with someone who you have no interest in speaking with or someone you want to hurt.
+conversation after a bite of this dish.
+Come alone, or with someone who

 Find out how worthless and weak you really are at:

-Onnuriye Donkatsu, 355-23 Shindaebang2-dong, Dongjak-gu, Seoul (온누리에 돈까스, 서울특별시 동작구 신대방2, 355-23); +82 2 823 8589
+Onnuriye Donkatsu, 355-23 Shindaebang2-dong, Dongjak-gu, Seoul (온누리에 돈까스, 서울특별시 동작구 신대방2동, 355-23); +82 2 823 8589

 For tips on eating spicy foods, click to the next page.